 |Secured credit cards||22.14%||22.14%||22.14%||21.64%|

 Source: LendingTree review of publicly available terms and conditions for approximately 200 U.S. credit cards

 Of course, your best move is to make those interest rates a moot point by paying your card debt in full, but that’s often easier said than done.

 How many Americans are currently delinquent with their credit card payments?

-According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the number of folks who are currently at least 30 days late with their credit card payment) rose from 2.02% — the lowest since tracking began in 1991 — to 2.12% in the fourth quarter of 2020.
-That’s a small increase from Q3 but is still well below delinquency rates seen earlier in the year.
+According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the number of folks who are currently at least 30 days late with their credit card payment) fell from 2.12% to 1.89% in the first quarter of 2021.

 That’s a stunning number, marking the first time since the Fed began tracking these rates in 1991 that the rate has fallen below 2%.
 It is a huge difference from what we saw during the Great Recession, during which delinquencies peaked at nearly 7% in 2009.